Al Fresco Meaning in English | Simple Definition, Synonyms & Example

 Al fresco meaning in Spanish

-In Spanish, al fresco can be understood as “in the cool” or “in the fresh air,” but it’s not as commonly used as in English.
+In Spanish, al fresco can mean “in the cool” or “in the fresh air,” but it is not used as commonly as in English.
+Spanish speakers often say al aire libre for outdoor activities.
+Still, the idea of fresh, open-air living is similar.

 Al fresco language origin